Menu

 Audio

 According to GoPro there are 6 total microphones.
 I believe these are i2s enabled mics that go straight to the audio DSP made by DSP Group.
 The DMB7 code states five mic input but the DSP can interpolate this to make it appear ambisonic.
-As far as I can tell without doing a full teardown yet the mics are located 3 on the top, one on the front, and one on the rear.
+As far as I can tell without doing a full teardown yet the mics are located 3 on the top, one on the front, and one or possibly two on the rear.
 The front and rear have weep holes to allow water to drain out.

 Lens